By Dave Landry

 1. Don’t Confuse The Issue With Facts

-Also, you have to be careful with too much extraneous analysis, otherwise you’ll end up with analysis paralysis and never make a trade.
+Also, you have to be careful with too much extraneous analysis.
+Otherwise you’ll end up with analysis paralysis and never make a trade.

 When one sees both shorts and longs in the same portfolio, one has to wonder if we are hedging.
-The answer is no. We are taking each setup on a “stand alone” basis and seeing it to its fruition (read further).
+The answer is no. We are taking each setup on a stand-alone basis and seeing it to its fruition (read further).

 In an ideal world, the stock, the sector, and the market, are all headed in the same direction before you make a trade.
 In fact, if you’re newer to trading, I suggest that you only trade when they are.
-You’d spend a lot of time waiting but that’s okay—read my Random Thought archives for a plethora of my preaching on patience.
+You’d spend a lot of time waiting, but that’s okay—read my Random Thought archives for a plethora of my preaching on patience.
 Anyway, my point is that each potential trade should be able to stand alone.
 It should look good enough to take regardless of the overall market and sector action.
 And, the worse the sector and market action, the better the setup should look.
 When conditions are less-than-ideal, make sure the potential position passes the “can’t stand it test.”
-If you can walk away and be okay then pass.
+If you can walk away and be okay, then pass.
 If you can’t stand it—you’d hate yourself if it took off without you, then take it.
-This is the Steve Winwood trade-“If You See A Chance, You Take It.”
+This what I call the Steve Winwood trade-“If You See A Chance, You Take It.”